Dark Matter from Dark Glueball Dominance: Conclusions

 Decays of the $\zpp$ glueball to the SM can arise at lowest order from the dimension-6 Higgs portal operator given in Eq.~\eqref{eq:ltr}.
 This operator (and its $PT$ conjugate) also mediate decays of all the other glueballs save one, the lighest $C$-odd $\opm$ glueball.
 If $C$ is conserved in the dark sector, the $\opm$ is stable and will contribute to the total density of DM.
 When $C$ is broken in the dark sector, the dimension-8 operator of Eq.~\eqref{eq:ltr} can mediate the decays $\opm \to \zpp + Z/\gamma$.
 In this latter case, since the decay operator is of higher dimension, the $\opm$ will be parametrically long-lived relative to the other glueballs.
 Its decays after reheating by the $\zpp$ mode can impact cosmological observable such as BBN and the CMB and generate high-energy cosmic rays.

 In our study we have investigated in detail the cosmological evolution of the dark and visible sectors, including the effects of glueball self-interactions, transfer reactions between the sectors, and dynamics of the confining phase transition based on results from lattice calculations.
 Our work builds upon and refines previous studies of dark glueball dynamics.
-While our updated approach agrees qualitatively, some of the detailed quantitative results are different.
+We focus on the scenario of early dark gluon dominance, as opposed to cases where the initial dark sector density is a sub-leading component, and we study in greater detail the relic density of $\opm$ glueballs obtained in this scenario.
+By including the full lattice-derived equation of state of the dark glueball sector prior to confinement, we improve the determination of energy transfer before confinement.
+We have also included decay reheating and freeze out effects involving the entire glueball spectrum more completely than before.
+While our updated approach agrees qualitatively with previous work, some of the detailed quantitative results are different.

-Our work has implications for new dark gauge sectors beyond the SM.
+Our study has implications for new dark gauge sectors beyond the SM.
 When dark sector $C_x$ is conserved, this scenario yields a viable DM candidate from the $\opm$ glueball for a range of glueball masses $m$ and connector operator scales $M$.
 However, over a wide range of parameters the visible reheating temperature after $\zpp$ decay is unacceptably low or the relic density of $\opm$ glueballs is too high (or ruled out by indirect searches for DM).
 This implies broad constraints on the existence of new dark gauge forces, and it limits what is possible for such dark sectors to produce potentially observable signals in gravitational waves from a first-order dark confining phase transition.
 When dark sector $C_x$ is broken, the relic population of $\opm$ glueballs can decay and modify BBN or the CMB, yielding a complementary set of constraints within this second scenario.

 \begin{flushleft} \textit{Note added:} as this work was nearing completion the study of Ref.~\cite{Biondini:2024cpf} appeared that investigates a closely related scenario of dark glueball evolution. \end{flushleft}